 1. Spray Foliage Regularly with Water

-Spider mites hate humidity and water.
-Hose off your plumeria with a strong stream of water once or twice a week during the growing season.
+Spider mites thrive when foliage is hot, dry, and dusty.
+Canopy-rinse plumeria with a strong stream of water once or twice a week during the growing season, increasing to 2-3 times per week during peak pressure.
 Focus on the undersides of leaves, where mites hide and lay eggs.
+This is a foliage rinse for pest suppression, not a replacement for proper soil watering.

 Tip: Use a gentle setting or hand sprayer indoors or for young plants.